 A skin self-examination is used to identify suspicious growths that may be cancer or growths that may develop into skin cancer (precancers).
-Adults should examine their skin once every month.
+Adults should examine their skin regularly.
 Look for any abnormal skin growth or any change in the colour, shape, size, or appearance of a skin growth.
 Check for any area of injured skin (lesion) that does not heal.

 To perform a skin self-examination:

 - Stand in front of a full-length mirror.
 Examine your body front and back, then examine your right and left sides with your arms raised.

 - Bend your elbows and look carefully at your forearms, the back of your upper arms, and your palms.

 - Look at your feet, the soles of your feet, and the spaces between your toes.

 - Your scalp.
 Part your hair several times, in different places, to look at your entire scalp.